Crenshaw1312/Powerrent/README.md

 Special thanks to: Team Pirate Haven for all the help!

-> Disclaimer: Myself and Team Pirate Haven take no responisbility for any consequences, actions, events, lawsuits, crashes, discord ban/termination, or anything else that occur while using this plugin
+> Disclaimer: Myself and Team Pirate Haven take no responsibility for any consequences, actions, events, lawsuits, crashes, discord ban/termination, or anything else that occur while using this plugin

 ## What is Powerrent?
 Powerrent is a Powercord plugin that will satisfy all your pirating needs.
-As of now, Powerrent is in it's ver early stages with only one command `search` (more below)
+As of now, Powerrent is in it's very early stages with only one command `search` (more below)
 ### Adding the plugin
 Copy and paste the code below into the terminal for powercord's plugins folder
 ```